OSGeo/gdal/gdal/ogr/ogrsf_frmts/ntf/README.txt

 It is anticipated that over time the UK Ordnance Survey will define new product formats, and to get decent milage out of them this library should be updated to support them.
-While I will endevour to do this myself, it seems prudent to define how it is done in case I am not available to do it, or am unwilling to do it on a timely basis.
+While I will endeavor to do this myself, it seems prudent to define how it is done in case I am not available to do it, or am unwilling to do it on a timely basis.
 To add a new product type the following steps are required: